ShekharReddy4/ShekharReddy4.github.io/_posts/2017-12-01-A-Byte-of_Jenkins.md

 comments: true
 ---

-In this post I am going to explain how i got it successfully created and setup a CI tool for a project on my own.
+In this post I am going to explain how i got it successfully created and setup a CI tool(Jenkins) for a project hosted on github.

+**Note: Presuming that you have installed the jenkins server locally on your machine or ona server remotely**

+# Configuring Jenkins

+# Pipeline vs FreeStyle

+# Sample Pipeline Project Triggered from Github

+# Hosting to an IIS Server using POSH script

+#